cse110-sp23-group26/magicEightBall/brainstorm/brainstorm.md

 **Who are our potential users?**

+- Professor
+- Tutors
+- Students

 **What will the user put in their input?**

+- String (We accept this)
+- Voice (We are not able to deal with this)
+- Imagie (We are not able to deal with this)
+- Video (We are not able to deal with this)

 ### What output do we accept

 **What output should we have?**

+- String

 ***